sandialabs/sandialabs.github.io/README.md

 ## Contact

-If you have any questions or would like to request a private repository, please don't hesitate to contact [Ian Lee](mailto:ian@llnl.gov) or one of [the GitHub organization admins](mailto:github-admin@llnl.gov).
+If you have any questions, please don't hesitate to contact [Wade Burgess](mailto:pwburge@sandia.gov).

-You can also find us on our mailing list: <open-source@llnl.gov>
+You can also contact us via our mailing list: <wg-1424-ops@sandia.gov>

 # Release